bimobject/docs/docs/minidocs/panels/eol-properties.md

 ## Comparing EOL scenarios

-In some cases you may want to compare the currently used EOL scenario with an alternate one.
+In some cases you may want to compare the currently used EOL scenario with an alternative one.

-### Adding an EOL scenario to compare
+### Adding an EOL scenario to the comparison
-Click the `Compare` button in the top right corner of the panel to create an alternate EOL scenario.
+Click the `Compare` button in the top right corner of the panel to create an alternative EOL scenario.
 You can fill it out just like the main scenario.

 ### Removing an EOL scenario from comparison
 You can remove an EOL scenario from the comparison by clicking the `Remove` button above the top right corner of the EOL properties.